BrandtWoolf/raspberry_pi_turtle_buzzer/README.md

 # raspberry_pi_turtle_buzzer
-Simple GPIO code for a raspberry pi 4 b to mimic the sound of a Lowes "turtle" alarm
+Simple GPIO code for a raspberry pi 4 b to mimic the sound of a Lowes "turtle" alarm with visual LED indicator

 ## Example Audio
 ![Audio](./audio/sample_audio.m4a)